skydread1/portfolio/src/loicb/server/content/blog/cd-sl-p-method.md

 ### Compartimentation

-To organize your emails in ProtonMail, you can use `folders` and `labels`.
+To organize your emails in ProtonMail, you can use both `folders` and `labels`.

-I personally only use `folders` as it is enough for my use case.
-You can create multiple folders in ProtonMail and drag and drop the emails as they arrive in the proper folder.
-Here is an example of a folder structure we could have for Gandalf:
+I personally use only `folders` as it is sufficient for my use case.
+You can create multiple folders in ProtonMail and drag and drop emails as they arrive in the proper folder.
+Here's an example of a folder structure that Gandalf could use:

 ```bash
 ├── me ## for gandalf.me domain